vhildebrand/HeartwoodRivals/PRD.md

 Agent's personality and preferences evolve based on interactions and outcomes.

-E03: Agent Memory & Reflection
+E03: Agent Intellect: Reflection & Metacognition

-As a player, I want agents to remember our interactions and grow from their experiences.
+As a player, I want agents to learn from their experiences and get smarter over time.

 Story ID